FoxxMD/context-mod/docs/examples/repeatActivity/README.md

 With only `gapAllowance: 2` this rule **would trigger** because the the 1 and 2 comment non-repeats would be thrown out resulting in 8 repeats.

-**Note:** Using `lookAt: "submissions"` can be dangerous because all comments are thrown away.
+**Note:** `lookAt: "submissions"` should be used with caution because all comments are thrown away.
 This isn't indicative of real repeat behavior if the user is a heavy commenter.
-For this reason the default is `all` and `submissions` should be used with caution.
+For this reason the default is `all`.

 ## Examples